Your eye exam coverage depends on:

 - A routine eye exam is more than the simple vision screening test your primary care doctor may do with a standard eye chart

-In general, TRICARE covers routine eye exams at no cost ($0):
+In general, TRICARE covers routine eye exams:

 - As needed for active duty service members to maintain fitness for duty